I Corps (South Vietnam): 1974

-From 18 July to 4 October the 3rd Division and elements of the 12th and 14th Ranger Groups fought the PAVN 2nd Division in the Battle of Duc Duc.
+From 18 July to 4 October, the 3rd Division and elements of the 12th and 14th Ranger Groups fought the PAVN 2nd Division in the Battle of Duc Duc.

-From 29 July to 11 November the 3rd Division, Airborne Division and 12th Ranger Group fought five PAVN regiments in the Battle of Thượng Đức.
+From 29 July to 11 November, the 3rd Division, Airborne Division and 12th Ranger Group fought five PAVN regiments in the Battle of Thượng Đức.

+On 17 August the PAVN 52nd Brigade supported by artillery overran the two RF companies defending Minh Long district.
+A three battalion ARVN relief force failed to break through.

-From 28 August to 10 December the 1st Division fought five PAVN regiments in the Battle of Phú Lộc.
+From 28 August to 10 December, the 1st Division fought five PAVN regiments in the Battle of Phú Lộc.

+On 19 September the PAVN began bombarding the 70th Ranger Battalion at Gia Vuc followed shortly by ground assaults.
+Five outposts fell, but the Rangers moved out quickly and retook three of them.
+Without artillery support or airstrikes due to bad weather and losing 50 men killed and as many wounded, the battalion was unable to hold.
+The camp fell on 21 September and only 21 survivors eventually made it back to ARVN lines.